GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *Lawrence Flon*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts